-In recognising the need for the highest standards of corporate behaviour and accountability, the Directors of Ozgrowth Limited support and have adopted a corporate governance plan.
-Details of the Corporate Governance Practices can be found at www.ozgrowth.com.au.
+In recognising the need for the highest standards of corporate behaviour and accountability, the Directors of Westoz Investment Company Limited support and have adopted a corporate governance plan.
+Details of the Corporate Governance Practices can be found on our website www.westoz.com.au.